BEFORE posting, check all of these multiple times.

 3. If you want to light up a lot of LEDs, you need a fairly beefy 5V supply.
 Make sure its a regulated supply, and you verify that the output is no higher than 6V DC.
 A good rule of thumb is a max of 2 Amps per meter, with an average draw of about 0.5 - 1 amp depending on use

-4. Check that you did not swap the DATA and CLOCK pins
+4. Check that you did not swap the DATA and CLOCK pins.
+(Note that the pin order may differ from strip to strip)

 - 1. Make sure you have adequate power.
 Longer strips may require power fed to multiple positions on the strip.

 2. You may be running out of RAM.
 The library needs RAM to store the state of the pixels.
 Try reducing the other memory requirements of your program such as strings.
-Check here for tips: http://itp.nyu.edu/~gpv206/2008/04/making_the_most_of_arduino_mem.html
+Check here for tips: http://itp.nyu.edu/~gpv206/2008/04/maki ... o_mem.html